SSB-3011

 Plain Language

-Every chatbot must provide a clear and conspicuous disclosure that it is a chatbot and not a human being.
-This disclosure must appear at two points: (1) at the beginning of each conversation, and (2) at thirty-minute intervals during ongoing conversations.
-This is an unconditional requirement — it applies regardless of whether a reasonable person would be misled.
-The thirty-minute re-disclosure interval is more frequent than some comparable statutes (e.g., CA SB 243's three-hour interval).
+Every chatbot must provide a clear and conspicuous disclosure that it is a chatbot, not a human, at two points: (1) at the beginning of each conversation, and (2) at recurring thirty-minute intervals during ongoing interactions.
+This is an unconditional obligation — it applies regardless of whether a reasonable person would be misled.
+The thirty-minute interval is notably more frequent than comparable statutes (e.g., California SB 243 requires three-hour intervals for minors only).

 Statutory Text